vmchale/tw-rs/README.md

   - You want a twitter library for rust.
   - BSD3 licensed

-Reasons not to use clit-rs:
+Reasons not to use tw-rs:
-  - Many features are still in development
+  - Several features are still in development
   - Fewer features than [rainbowstream](https://github.com/DTVD/rainbowstream),
     [t](https://github.com/sferik/t), or [oysttyer](https://github.com/oysttyer/oysttyer)
   - You want to extend your tools in [haskell](https://github.com/vmchale/command-line-tweeter)